mudler/LocalAI/README.md

 ### Blogs and articles

+- [Question Answering on Documents locally with LangChain, LocalAI, Chroma, and GPT4All](https://mudler.pm/posts/localai-question-answering/) by Ettore Di Giacinto
-- [Tutorial to use k8sgpt with LocalAI](https://medium.com/@tyler_97636/k8sgpt-localai-unlock-kubernetes-superpowers-for-free-584790de9b65) - excellent usecase for localAI, using AI to analyse Kubernetes clusters.
+- [Tutorial to use k8sgpt with LocalAI](https://medium.com/@tyler_97636/k8sgpt-localai-unlock-kubernetes-superpowers-for-free-584790de9b65) - excellent usecase for localAI, using AI to analyse Kubernetes clusters. by Tyller Gillson

 ## Contribute and help